Thirty-seventh government of Israel: Public broadcasting budget cuts

-Minister of Communication Shlomo Karhi had initially intended to cut the funding of the Israeli Public Broadcasting Corporation (also known as KAN) by 400 million shekels - roughly half of its total budget - closing several departments, and privatizing content creation.
+Minister of Communication Shlomo Karhi had initially intended to cut the funding of the Israeli Public Broadcasting Corporation (also known by its blanket branding Kan) by 400 million shekels – roughly half of its total budget – closing several departments, and privatizing content creation.

-In response, the head of the European Broadcasting Union, Noel Curran, sent an urgent letter to Netanyahu, expressing his concerns and his trust that "the new government will... safeguard the independence of KAN and enable it to continue to fulfill its mission in democratic society".
+In response, the Director-General of the European Broadcasting Union, Noel Curran, sent two urgent letters to Netanyahu, expressing his concerns and calling on the Israeli government to "safeguard the independence of our Member KAN and ensure it is allowed to operate in a sustainable way, with funding that is both stable, adequate, fair, and transparent."